 The last mentioned, inadequate adhesion of solder connections can often be analytically explained to unknown organic or elemental impurities, by faulty layer structures or unintentional diffusion processes on the surface of the metallic bond pads.
 In fact, these error patterns do not merely occur on printed circuit boards.
 They also turn up time after time on the surface of the bond pads of individual Si chips.
 Surface analysis methods such as SEM / EDX, ToF-SIMS or XPS play a particularly important role in the elucidation of these error mechanisms, as the following example shows.

 Analysis of bond pads on printed circuit boards or chips

-On a structured wafer, a microscopically visible light reflection was observed in the area of a bond pad (diameter: 100 µm) (see figure 1).
-To clarify the cause, small-spot XPS measurements were performed in the region of this reflex (Pos.
-2) and on an inconspicuous reference position (Pos.
-1).
-The analyzed spots each had a diameter of 20 μm.
-Based on the overview spectra generated on these measurement spots, the elemental compositions in the area of the reference point and the defect area could be determined quantitatively.
-The results are listed in table 1.
+On a structured piece of wafer (die), a light reflex that was easily recognizable under the microscope was observed in the area of a bond pad (diameter: 100 µm) (see figure 1).
+To clarify the cause, small-spot XPS measurements were carried out in the area of this reflection (measurement point 2, MP 2) and an inconspicuous reference position (measurement point 1, MP 1).
+The analysis areas each had a diameter of 20 µm.
+The element compositions in the area of the reference point (MP1) and the defect area (MP2) could be determined quantitatively on the basis of the overview spectra created on these measuring spots.
+The results are shown in Table 1.